varnerlab/Core_Escherichia_coli_model/docs/index.md

 ### Requirements and Installation
 To use this model, you need a couple of things.
 First, [Julia](https://julialang.org) version 1.0 or greater must be installed on your local machine.
 Alternatively, you can use [JuliaBox](https://juliabox.com) in the cloud.
+The code solves the Linear Programming (LP) problem associated with [Flux Balance Analysis (FBA)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3108565/) using the
+[GNU Linear Programming Kit (GLPK)](https://www.gnu.org/software/glpk/) and performs [MOMA calculations](https://www.pnas.org/content/99/23/15112) using the [Gurobi](http://www.gurobi.com) solver.
+Both the GLPK and Gurobi libraries must be installed, and the paths configured, or the model calculations will not run properly.
 Next, you'll need the model code.
 You can download the code either as a zip file, or by cloning directly from GitHub:

     git clone https://github.com/varnerlab/Core_Escherichia_coli_model.git